 The Company believes that there is opportunity to expand in Canada, the US and Internationally.
-Excluding the locations opened and closed through a joint venture, the Company's network opened 218 locations (99 in Canada, 73 in the US and 46 Internationally) and closed 489 locations (204 in Canada, 229 in the US and 56 Internationally) during the year ended November 30, 2021.
-Excluding the joint venture operations, the net reduction of 271 results from a multitude of factors, which includes COVID-19 pandemic, landlords redeveloping their properties, competitive pressures, leases expiring and closures of underperforming stores.
+Excluding the locations opened and closed through a joint venture, the Company's network opened 245 locations (102 in Canada, 87 in the US and 56 Internationally) and closed 507 locations (207 in Canada, 239 in the US and 61 Internationally) during the year ended November 30, 2022.
+The net reduction of 262 results from a multitude of factors, which includes COVID-19 pandemic, landlords redeveloping their properties, competitive pressures, leases expiring and closures of underperforming stores.
+Of the 49 international closures during the year ended November 30, 2022, 23 were attributable to one franchisee who no longer operates any location.
+In Canada, 22 TCBY locations closed as a result of the termination of the franchising agreement with Cineplex.

 Management will continue to review its portfolio of restaurants to assess the closure of underperforming and non-strategic locations.